TouchFoundry/simplesearchtest/README.md

 }
 ```

 It needs to be expanded/modified to work your NodeJS/Express server.
-This is pretty much the only modification you should have to do to the FED, as everything is wired up.
+This is pretty much the only modification you should have to do to the `ClientApp`, as everything is wired up.

 This can only be completed once you complete the primary task, but this is presented first so that you have a good idea of what is expected from the API.